mobxjs/mobx-react/README.md

 Package with React component wrapper for combining React with MobX.
 Exports the `observer` decorator and other utilities.
 For documentation, see the [MobX](https://mobxjs.github.io/mobx) project.
+There is also work-in-progress [user guide](https://mobx-react.js.org) for additional information.
 This package supports both React and React Native.

 ## Choosing your version